aadeshshrestha306/Stock_Price_Prediction_Using_Lstm/README.md

 ### Errors and Disturbances

-The final chart may show a close predictions to actual values but stock prices are dependent on multiple external factors.
+The final chart may show a close prediction to actual values but stock prices are dependent on multiple external factors.
 This is one of my first time training a RNN model.

 Any help and suggestion is appreciated.